adobe/aem-core-forms-components/ui.af.apps/src/main/content/jcr_root/apps/core/fd/components/form/checkboxgroup/v1/checkboxgroup/README.md

 The following attributes must be added for the initialization of the checkbox-group component in the form view:
  1. `data-cmp-is="adaptiveFormCheckBoxGroup"`
  2. `data-cmp-adaptiveformcontainer-path="${formstructparser.formContainerPath}"`

+## Replace feature:
+We support replace feature that allows replacing Reset Button component to any of the below components:

+* Drop Dwon
+* Radio Button

 ## Information
 * **Vendor**: Adobe